 You're right, it is.
 It may seem odd to say that the thing that is damaging our lawns, is the same thing that we use to regrow it, but too much a good thing can be bad.

 In the correct amounts, nitrogen will help your grass grow strong and healthy, but high levels of nitrogen from your pet’s urine, especially when it’s concentrated into a small area, will burn the grass and cause that classic “dog pee grass” look.

-You may even notice that some of the healthiest, tallest grass is located around the edges of those nasty yellow stains.
+You may even notice that some of the healthiest, tallest grass are located around the edges of those nasty yellow stains.
 That’s because those yellow areas received the highest concentration, causing damage, and the surrounding grass received the fertilizing benefit, helping it grow.

 How to Repair Your Lawn - Tips from a Lawn Care Expert